The Saudi student profile — what you're working with

 What actually gets Saudi students into elite US universities is a combination of four things:

-2. Real impact — the Saudi students we've helped gain admission to top universities weren't just participating in activities.
-They were building startups with real revenue.
-Founding non-profits that created measurable change.
-Conducting independent university research.
-Competing in internationally recognized competitions like ISEF, IBO, and IPhO.
+- Real impact— the Saudi students we've helped gain admission to top universities weren't just participating.
+They were building startups with real revenue, founding non-profits with measurable change, conducting independent university research, competing in ISEF, IBO, IPhO.

 Most Saudi students we work with are scoring in the 1200s when they first contact us.
 Our target for a competitive top 20 application is 1500 or above.